marcos-toranzo/SmartFit/README.md

 You can check the [milestones](docs/milestones.md) for the project, where each one defines a MVP to achieve when finished.

 You can read the [user stories](docs/user_stories.md) that define the functioning of the app.

-Project for the Cloud Computing course of the Computer Engineering Master at University of Granada.

 # Initial configuration